nour-developer1/Face-Mask-Detection/README.md

 ### Results

 The trained model achieves high accuracy in detecting whether an individual is wearing a mask or not.
-The system can be easily integrated into existing security systems or public spaces to ensure that individuals are complying with mask .
+The system can be easily integrated into existing security systems or public spaces to ensure that individuals are complying with mask mandates.